rengas/ai-backends/README.md

 # Install dependencies
 bun install

 # Run in development mode and bypasses access token check in the API, do run using this command in production.
 Always use production when deploying so access token is required.
+NODE_ENV=development is set in package.json when you run in development mode.
-NODE_ENV=development bun run dev
+bun run dev

 # Build for production
 bun run build